-Barangay health workers (BHWs) from the host communities of Hinatuan Mining Corp.
+Barangay Health Workers (BHWs) from the host communities of Hinatuan Mining Corp.
 (HMC) were taught first aid and basic life support in a series of training conducted by the Philippine Red Cross.

-The first training, “Skilled-Up Community-Based Health and First Aid Training for Community Health Workers,” was conducted from May 9 to 11.
+The first training: “Skilled-Up Community Based Health and First Aid Training for Community Health Workers” was conducted from May 9 to 11.

-The second training, entitled “Basic Life Support - CPR and Automated External Defibrillator for Community Health Workers” was held from May 23 to 26.
+The second training, entitled “Basic Life Support--CPR and Automated External Defibrillator for Community Health Workers was held from May 23 to 26.

-According to Myline B. Ragas, HMC Community Development Coordinator (CDC), the company wanted to provide its community health workers with access to skills development and enhancement by tapping experts in the field, specifically the training team from the PRC.
+According to Myline B. Ragas, HMC Community Development Coordinator (CDC), the company wanted to provide its community health workers with access to skills development and enhancement, so it sponsored the training.

 HMC used its Social Development and Management Program (SDMP) fund for the said training.

-“I have learned the steps in community assessment, the importance of identifying the risks and vulnerabilities of a community using a spot map.
-I also gained more understanding about primary health care regarding non-communicable diseases, communicable diseases, maternal and childcare breastfeeding, and family planning,” she said.
+Michelle Turtur, a BHW from Sitio Campandan, also learned a lot from their training, “I have learned the steps in community assessment, the importance of identifying the risks and vulnerabilities of a community using a spot map.
+I also gained more understanding about primary health care regarding non-communicable diseases, communicable diseases, maternal and child care breastfeeding, and family planning.”

 “I am thankful to HMC and the Philippine Red Cross for the training, I really learned a lot that I can apply to my work as a BHW,” she added.

-Retchel Destajo, a BHW from Barangay Talavera, was also grateful for the training, saying: “First of all, I would like to give thanks to HMC for sponsoring and the Philippine Red Cross for facilitating the training.
+Retchel Destajo, a BHW from Barangay Talavera, was also grateful for the training, “First of all, I would like to give thanks to HMC for sponsoring and the Philippine Red Cross for facilitating the training.
 My knowledge regarding BHW work has improved along with my skills.
 I can use all that I’ve learned to cater for the needs of those who would need my services as a BHW in my community.”

 Aside from being thankful to HMC and Philippine Red Cross, Naneth Terado, a BHW from Barangay Talavera, also learned how to care for the sick, especially those that are in bed-ridden condition.